 1. Prescribed Medication

-With your doctor’s prescription, you can use common pain relief medications like Dicofenac or Ibuprofen to take the sting off.
+With your doctor’s prescription, you can use common pain relief medications like Diclofenac or Ibuprofen to reduce the pain.
 In fact, if you’re experiencing severe cramps, your doctor may give you a prescription for some stronger pain meds that would take the edge off.

 Furthermore, if the cramps are caused by constipation, drugs like laxatives or stool-softeners would also provide some relief